CaterpillarStudyGroup/ImportantArticles/src/TutorialVideoDiffusionModels.md

 **Empirical Observations**

- - **Observation 1**: If we can drag the points, the trained T2I-Aapter can generate new contents based on such dragged new points (new condition) à feasible to use semantic points as condition to control and maintain the source motion trajectory.
+ - **Observation 1**: If we can drag the points, the trained T2I-Aapter can generate new contents based on such dragged new points (new condition)  →  feasible to use semantic points as condition to control and maintain the source motion trajectory.

 ![](./assets/08-229.png)